Program Directors: Drs. Amanda Holman & Sabrina Danielsen

 Comprehensive examination of the forces shaping the position and behavior of women and men in modern American society.
 How and why do these positions and behavior differ?
 What are the consequences of these differences?
 Emphasis on gender as enacted across the spectrum of multicultural diversity in American society, with some comparison to other societies.
-P: So. stdg.
+P: Understanding Social Science; So. stdg.

 This course will take a look at how crime and victimization are perceived within society, how they are measured through quantitative and qualitative lenses, and the particularities of urban environments that intersect with high concentrations of crime and victimization, as well as considering crime and victimization from a public health perspective.
 P: Understanding Social Science or Instructor Consent.

 WGS 329.
 Gender and Politics.
 3 credits.
 OD (Same as PLS 329)